Image Credit: Tanaka Juuyoh

 When you learn how to use your electric fence grid to manage your pastures, you will find that you will rely less and less on all the other far more expensive tools in your pasture management toolbox.
 And the best part is that once your electric fence grid is built, your grazing cattle do all the work for free and the benefits that they provide to your pastures are sustainable and self-improving, unlike the other tools in your toolbox, which need to be re-applied year after year, at high cost, unless you can reduce or eliminate your need for them through a well-managed pasture rotation.

 In this 4-part article I am going to give you a whirlwind tour of the wide range of pasture management applications that your electric fence grid can accomplish for you.
 Simply by being aware of of the enormous flexibility that a well-designed electric fence grid adds to your pasture management will help you design a much smarter electric fence grid for your rotational grazing program.
-For additional information about how to use electric fencing and your grazing herd as a pasture management tool, I recommend reading the "Grass and Grazing", "Electric Fences and Rotational Grazing", "Soil Fertility", "Weeds", "Soil Moisture and Irrigation", and the "Planning for Drought" chapters of Grass-Fed Cattle.
+For additional information about how to use electric fencing and your grazing herd as a pasture management tool, I recommend reading the "Grass and Grazing", "Electric Fences and Rotational Grazing", "Soil Fertility", "Weeds", and "Soil Moisture and Irrigation" chapters of my book, Grass-Fed Cattle: how to produce and market natural beef.

 Your electric fence grid is your most important pasture management tool to improve your pasture yields.
 Your electric fence grid, created using a combination of permanent electric pasture fence corridors, which are subdivided using portable electric fence subdivisions (like a ladder with moveable rungs), allows you to easily create daily pasture moves that you can vary in size from day to day depending on how quickly or slowly you want your cattle to progress through their pasture rotation.